SUSE/cap-terraform/aks/README.md

 ## Setup

-1. Create a `terraform.tfvars` or update the `terraform.tfvars.json` (should be in your `.gitignore` or outside source control as it contains sensitive information) file with the following information
+1. Create a `terraform.tfvars` or `terraform.tfvars.json` file with the following information:
     - `instance_count` - The number of worker nodes in your cluster.
 (Minimum: 3, Maximum 50)
     - `instance_type` - The type of instance used for the provisioned workers.
     - `subscription_id` - Azure subscription ID